22bits/tutupadrummachine/README.md

 # tutupadrummachine
-Tutupá machine is a arduino based mechanical drum machine
+Tutupá machine is an arduino-based mechanical drum machine